Salary – Noun (c): a fixed amount of money paid to someone for the work the person is employed to do, esp. the amount paid every year.

 Well, that depends on a lot of factors.
 Just to name a few:

-- Time – How much time will you be working as a Disney Travel Agent?
-Is this a full time job or part time gig?
+- Time – How much time will you be working as a travel Agent?
+Is this a full-time job or a part-time gig?
 Do you want to just do it for fun or do you intend this to be a livelihood?

-- Time – How long have you been a Disney Travel Agent?
-Once you have worked the job for a few years, it start becoming easier as you are getting referrals and repeat clients, so more booking (equals more dollars) and less marketing.
+- Time – How long have you been a Travel Agent?
+Once you have worked the job for a few years, it starts becoming easier as you are getting referrals and repeat clients, so more booking (equals more dollars) and less marketing.